It's About More Than Just Thread Count

 At Sheets on the Line we love the luxuriously soft feel of our GOTS certified organic cotton with its long thread that is grown without the harsh chemicals of conventional cotton.

 The weave affects the way a sheet feels, the way it looks, its longevity, and its price.
 Basic plain weaves, which are woven from an equal number of vertical and horizontal yarns, are least expensive and may not rate a mention on the label.

 Percale is an upscale plain weave with a thread count of 180 or higher and is known for its longevity and crisp feel.
 Our matte Percale features a classic, one-over-one-under weave.
 Just like your favourite white button-down shirt: crisp, clean and liveable.
 Our Percale fabric is vintage washed for the ultimate in comfort and will continue to soften as it’s laundered.

 Sateen weaves have more vertical than horizontal yarns.
 The higher proportion of vertical threads results in an extremely soft fabric.
 Our Sateen is made of the highest quality 100% organic long staple cotton.
 The weave creates a subtle sheen that feels super soft and smooth against the skin.
 Sateen is naturally wrinkle-resistant, and its sheen will diminish with washing and use.

 Most conventional cotton sheets are treated with chemicals (including chlorine, formaldehyde, and silicon) to keep them from shrinking, losing their shape, and wrinkling.
 Some are treated with alkalis to produce a sheen.
 This is not the case with Sheets on the Line's organic cotton bed linen which is certified organic and made to the highest standards.

-Sheets on the Line are very well known for the gorgeous feel of our bed linen and always balance our fabrics so they are both lovely to the touch, affordable, ethical and long wearing.
+Here at Sheets on the Line, we are very well known for the gorgeous feel of our bed linen and always balance our fabrics so they are both lovely to the touch, affordable, ethical and long-lasting.